rstoyanchev/spring-mvc-chat/README.md

+### Overview

+A distributed version of the Spring MVC 3.2 chat sample using Redis for persistence.

 ### Note

-There is a bug that affects Tomcat 7.0.30 (see [Bug 53843](https://issues.apache.org/bugzilla/show_bug.cgi?id=53843).
-To use Tomcat to run this sample, you will need Tomcat 7.0.32 or higher.
+There is a bug in Tomcat that affects this sample.
+Please use Tomcat 7.0.32 or higher.

-### Overview

-A distributed version of the Spring MVC 3.2 chat sample using Redis for persisting messages as well as for handling distributed pub-sub notifications.

 ### Instructions

 For this version of the sample you will need to [download](http://redis.io/download), install, and start a Redis instance, which can be done in just a few minutes following the [quickstart](http://redis.io/topics/quickstart) steps.
 Later on you may also find it helpful to refer to the [Spring Redis](http://www.springsource.org/spring-data/redis) reference [documentation](http://static.springsource.org/spring-data/data-redis/docs/current/reference/).

-Once a Redis instance is up and running you can start the sample via `mvn tomcat7:run` and access it at [http://localhost:8080/spring-mvc-chat](http://localhost:8080/spring-mvc-chat).

-Eclipse users, run `mvn eclipse:eclipse` and then import the project.
+Eclipse users, run `mvn eclipse:eclipse` and import the project.
 Or just import the code as a Maven project into IntelliJ, NetBeans, or Eclipse.

 ### Tips